Zum Hauptinhalt springen

 • Take part in a publicly available complaint procedure

-• Conduct regular and risk-based assessment of the prevention and mitigation measures to ensure they are appropriate and effective (where suitable, these assessments should be based on qualitative as well as quantitative indicators)
+• Conduct regular (at least every 5 years) and risk-based assessment of the prevention and mitigation measures to ensure they are appropriate and effective (where suitable, these assessments should be based on qualitative as well as quantitative indicators)

 Due diligence obligations that may be covered under the CSRD (Corporate Sustainability Reporting Directive)